Base Game

 Morale: 3

-The towns of Blenheim, Oberglauheim, and Lutzingen anchored hte Franco-Bavarian army, and they did not expect the enemy to dare an attack.
+The towns of Blenheim, Oberglauheim, and Lutzingen anchored the Franco-Bavarian army, and they did not expect the enemy to dare an attack.
 At first, it seemed a folly, but a French blunder created the opening Marlborough needed for a breakthrough and a decisive victory.

 41